Ukraine crisis could affect global anti-atom bomb pact: U.N.'s Ban

-Russia, however, has seized and annexed Ukraine’s Russian-majority region of Crimea following the fall in February of Ukraine’s pro-Russian president after months of mass protests.
+However, Russia has seized and annexed Ukraine’s Russian-majority region of Crimea following the fall in February of the country’s pro-Russian president to months of mass protests.

-On Monday, Ukraine told its remaining troops to leave Crimea after Russian forces overran one of Kiev’s last bases in the Black Sea region.
+On Monday, Ukraine told its remaining troops to leave the Black Sea region after Russian forces overran one of Kiev’s last bases there.

 Ban’s comments suggested concern that events in Ukraine could make some countries more reluctant to give up any nuclear weapons capabilities, or tempt others to pursue them.

-Addressing a nuclear security summit in The Hague, Ban said security assurances were an essential condition for Ukraine’s accession two decades ago to the nuclear Non-Proliferation Treaty (NPT), the 1970, 189-nation anti-nuclear weapons pact.
+Addressing a nuclear security summit in The Hague, Ban said security assurances were an essential condition for Ukraine’s subsequent accession to the nuclear Non-Proliferation Treaty (NPT), the 1970, 189-nation anti-nuclear weapons pact.

-“However, the credibility of the assurances given to Ukraine in the Budapest Memorandum of 1994 has been seriously undermined by recent events,” he told leaders from 53 countries, including U.S. President Barack Obama and Russian Foreign Minister Sergei Lavrov.
+“However, the credibility of the assurances given to Ukraine in the Budapest Memorandum of 1994 has been seriously undermined by recent events,” he told the summit of leaders from 53 participating states, including U.S. President Barack Obama.

 “The implications are profound, both for regional security and the integrity of the nuclear non-proliferation regime,” Ban said.
 But, “this should not serve as an excuse to pursue nuclear weapons, which will only increase insecurity and isolation.”